 Several studies indicate better relaxation and stress management by meditation techniques where you refrain from trying to control the content of the mind.

-"These methods are often described as nondirective, because practitioners do not actively pursue a particular experience or state of mind.
+"These methods are often described as nondirective because practitioners do not actively pursue a particular experience or state of mind.
 They cultivate the ability to tolerate the spontaneous wandering of the mind without getting too much involved.
-Instead of concentrating on getting away from stressful thought and emotions, you simple let them pass in an effortless way."
+Instead of concentrating on getting away from stressful thought and emotions, you simply let them pass in an effortless way."

 Take home message: Nondirective meditation yields more marked changes in electrical brain wave activity associated with wakeful, relaxed attention, than just resting without any specific mental technique.